-A by-product of the proof of the lower bound of (1.26), see Corollary 3.5, we have the following upper bound on the free energy.
+A by-product of the proof of the lower bound of (1.26) (see Corollary 3.5) we have the following upper bound on the free energy.

-Lemma 1.4.
-For any $\beta, \rho \in (0, \infty)$ , and for $bc \in \{\emptyset, Dir, per\}$ ,

-$$f^{(\mathrm{bc})}(\beta,\rho) = \limsup{N \to \infty} -\frac{1}{\beta} \frac{1}{|\Lambda{L_N}|} \log Z_N^{(\mathrm{bc})}(\beta,\Lambda{L_N}) \le \frac{\rho}{\beta} \log\left(\rho(4\pi\beta)^{\frac{d}{2}}\right) + \rho^2 \alpha(v).$$ (1.28)
+LEMMA 1.4.
+For any $\beta, \rho \in (0, \infty)$ , and for $bc \in \{\emptyset, Dir, per\}$ , $f^{(bc)}(\beta, \rho) = \limsup{N \to \infty} -\frac{1}{\beta} \frac{1}{|\Lambda{L_N}|} \log Z_N^{(bc)}(\beta, \Lambda{L_N})$ $\leq \frac{\rho}{\beta} \log(\rho (4\pi\beta)^{d/2}) + \rho^2 \alpha(v).$

 1.4.
 Relevance and discussion.
-One of the most prominent open problem in mathematical physics is the understanding of Bose-Einstein condensation (BEC), a phase transition in a mutually repellent many-particle system at positive, fixed particle density, if a sufficiently low temperature is reached.
+One of the most prominent open problems in mathematical physics is the understanding of Bose-Einstein condensation (BEC), a phase transition in a mutually repellent many-particle system at positive, fixed particle density, if a sufficiently low temperature is reached.
 That is, a macroscopic part of the system condenses to a state which is highly correlated and coherent.
 The first experimental realization of BEC was only in 1995, and it has been awarded with a Nobel prize.
 In spite of an enormous research activity, this phase transition has withstood a mathematical proof yet.
-Only partial successes have been achieved, like the description of the free energy of the ideal, i.e., non-interacting, system (already contained in Bose's and Einstein's seminal paper in 1925) or the analysis of mean-field models (e.g. [T90, DMP05]) or the analysis of dilute systems at vanishing temperature [LSSY05] or the proof of BEC in lattice systems with half-filling [LSSY05].
+Only partial successes have been achieved, like the description of the free energy of the ideal, that is, noninteracting, system (already contained in Bose and Einstein's seminal paper in 1925) or the analysis of mean-field models (e.g., [9, 22]) or the analysis of dilute systems at vanishing temperature [16] or the proof of BEC in lattice systems with halffilling [16].
 However, the original problem for fixed positive particle density and temperature is still waiting for a promising attack.
 Not even a tractable formula for the limiting free energy was known yet that could serve as a basis for a proof of BEC.
 The main purpose of the present paper is to provide such a formula.

-The mathematical description of bosons is in terms of the symmetrised trace of the negative exponential of the corresponding Hamiltonian times the inverse temperature.
-The symmetrisation creates long range correlations of the interacting particles making the analysis an extremely challenging endeavour.
+The mathematical description of bosons is in terms of the symmetrized trace of the negative exponential of the corresponding Hamiltonian times the inverse temperature.
+The symmetrization creates long range correlations of the interacting particles making the analysis an extremely challenging endeavor.
 The Feynman-Kac formula gives, in a natural way, a representation in terms of an expansion with respect to the cycles of random paths.
-It is conjectured by Feynman [Fe53] that BEC is signalled by the decisive appearance of a macroscopic amount of 'infinite' cycles, i.e., cycles whose lengths diverge with the number of particles.
-This phenomenon is also signalled by a loss of probability mass in the distribution of the 'finite' cycles.
-See [Sü93] and [Sü02] for proofs of this coincidence in the ideal Bose gas and some mean-field models.
-A different line of research is studying the effect of the symmetrisation in random permutation and random partition models, see [Ver96], [BCMP05], [AD08, AK08, A09], or in spatial random permutation models going back to [F91] and extended in [BU09].
+It is conjectured by Feynman [10] that BEC is signaled by the decisive appearance of a macroscopic amount of "infinite" cycles, that is, cycles whose lengths diverge with the number of particles.
+This phenomenon is also signaled by a loss of probability mass in the distribution of the "finite" cycles.
+See [20] and [21] for proofs of this coincidence in the ideal Bose gas and some mean-field models.
+A different line of research is studying the effect of the symmetrization in random permutation and random partition models (see [1-4, 23], or in spatial random permutation models going back to [11] and extended in [5]).

 In the present paper, we address the original problem of a mutually repellent many-particle system at fixed positive particle density and temperature and derive an explicit variational expression for the limiting free energy.
-More precisely, we prove upper and lower bounds, which coincide in the hightemperature phase respectively low density phase.
+More precisely, we prove upper and lower bounds, which coincide in the high-temperature phase, respectively, low density phase.
 The formula yields deep inside in the cycle structure of the random paths appearing in the Feynman-Kac formula.
-In particular, it opens up a new way to analyse the structure of the cycles at any temperature and density, also in the low-temperature phase, where our two bounds differ.
-In future work, we intend to analyse the conjectured phase transition in that variational formula and to link it to BEC.
+In particular, it opens up a new way to analyze the structure of the cycles at any temperature and density, also in the low-temperature phase, where our two bounds differ.
+In future work, we intend to analyze the conjectured phase transition in that variational formula and to link it to BEC.